pretix/pretix-docs/docs/guides/widget.md

      - fields specified by the naming scheme such as `name-title` or `name-given-name` `country`

- - If `data-fix="true"` is given, the user will not be able to change the other given values later.
+ - Setting `data-fix="true"` means that the user will not be able to change the other given values later.
    This currently only works for the order email address as well as the invoice address.
    The user will always be able to modify attendee-level fields and questions.
    This is not a security feature.